What's in a Name

 Then to the all-important music.
 Many tunes were considered but it was John Foley, who was working for one of the Canterbury Rugby Football Union's longest serving sponsors DB Draught, who put forward the idea of using the "Conquest of Paradise" music.

 And it's now commonly recognised as the anthem of Canterbury.
 You'll frequently hear it on the radio and as a ringtone on mobile phones.
-But the spine-tingling atmosphere it creates as the Crusaders horsemen enter AMI Stadium is undeniable.
-No other franchise has anything like it.
+But the spine-tingling atmosphere it creates as the Crusaders horsemen enter Christchurch Stadium is undeniable.
+No other team has anything like it.

 Over the years the Crusaders brand has evolved from just the Crusaders horsemen and the music to the advent of the castle and more recently the addition of the Crusaders sword as an imposing centre-piece on the field.
 All these pieces of the Crusaders jigsaw have made the Crusaders concept widely recognised and so intimidating for visiting teams.